 A cynical realist knows how to build a long-lasting investment strategy without egoistic traps like carelessness.
 Crypto markets are well-suited for realists since realists know how to benefit from them in the long run.

 A cynical realist believes in cause and effect, so nothing in his world happens by chance.
 That’s why a realist can always motivate his strategy to listeners.
 However, realists have their own problems and may miss big profits since they don’t believe in them.
 In a way, realists are victims of their own earthly realism.
 They may never have rapid success, but long-term profits are on a good basis.
 At least theoretically.

 What to do?

 A cynical realist has a good trait of not believing in luck.
-He knows that luck must be earned on the markets through years.
-A realist should still relax without overthinking and accept he may not know or be able to account for everything.
-It’s good to know that most people on the markets spend much less time thinking about causal effects than a realist.
-And that’s some food for thought, since most market players make investment decisions in a couple minutes or even seconds.
-For realists this seems insane.
+He knows that luck must be earned on the markets over the years.
+A realist should still relax without overthinking and accept he may not know or account for everything.
+It’s good to know that most people in the markets spend much less time thinking about causal effects than realists.
+And that’s some food for thought since most market players make investment decisions in a couple of minutes or even seconds.
+For realists, this seems insane.

 Be honest and recognize your own investor type

-Ultimately it doesn’t matter what kind of nature you have, since you can achieve profits with all aforementioned styles.
-The important thing is to be honest to yourself, recognize yourself and act accordingly.
+Ultimately it doesn’t matter what kind of nature you have, since you can achieve profits with all the aforementioned styles.
+The important thing is to be honest with yourself, recognize yourself, and act accordingly.
 This will hopefully make you a better investor.